SnorreSelmer/SnorreSelmer/README.md

 - 👋 Hi, I’m @SnorreSelmer
 - 👀 I’m interested in aviation, Golang, containerization, servers and networking
-- 🌱 I’m currently learning Go
+- 🌱 I’m currently learning Go and TypeScript
 - 💞️ I’m not really looking to collaborate on anything, but I might still reach out if I find your code useful, and have something to contribute
 - 📫 How to reach me: By direct message here on GitHub.
 I try to keep my internet footprint to a minimum, so I'm not going to list 50 social-media platform-links here.